MetalbolicX/vanrs/docs/compile-run.md

 <!-- tabs:end -->

 3. After compiling, the JavaScript file (or files) will be generated aside each `.res` file.
-Howerver, the file (or files) are may not be ready to be used in the browser or a JavaScript environment yet, so you need to bundle them.
+However, the file (or files) are may not be ready to be used in the browser or a JavaScript environment yet, so you need to bundle them.
 You can do this by adding any bundler of your choice, such as [esbuild](https://esbuild.github.io/), [rollup](https://rollupjs.org/), [rsbuild](https://rsbuild.rs/), or [webpack](https://webpack.js.org/).

 For this tutorial, we will use [rolldown](https://rolldown.rs/), which is a bundler that is easy to use and has a good performance.
 To install it, run the following command: